This topic provides an overview of the StripTDS utility, explains how it works and describes its command line and exit codes.

 We recommend that you run the StripTDS utility as a part of the application’s build process.

 For example, if you use CodeGear Delphi 2007 or 2009 or Embarcadero Delphi 2010 or XE, you could invoke StripTDS from the post-build event of your project.
-If you use an automated build tool such as Automated Build Studio, you could run StripTDS right after the build step that performs the application’s compilation.

 The .tds files generated by StripTDS must reside in the same folders that the appropriate modules of the application under test.
 However, there is no need to distribute them with your application.